Crashed Pakistan plane's pilot ignored 3 warnings to lower altitude: Report

 In the wake of the COVID-19 pandemic, the Pakistan government had allowed the limited domestic flight operations from five major airports - Islamabad, Karachi, Lahore, Peshawar and Quetta - from May 16.

-After the plane tragedy, the PIA has called off its domestic operation.
+After the plane tragedy, the PIA has called off its domestic operations.